Lyquix/tpl_lyquix/docs/template.md

 // No direct access
 defined('_JEXEC') or die('Restricted access');
 ```
-All php files loaded by Joomla must include this line of code that prevents direct execution.
+All PHP files loaded by Joomla must include this line of code that prevents direct execution.

 ```php
 // if custom-index.php file exists the whole template is overriden